Collagen for Improved Immunity

 Our beef bones are specially selected to be rich in red and white stem cells and a low temperature cooking process is used to draw out the collagen, marrow and other healing elements including amino acids, vitamins and minerals.
 This helps maximize the absorption of flavour, nutrients and goodness into our broths.

 Traditionally, soup is made with meat, vegetables, herbs and just a few bones, it is simmered for a short time (1-2 hours), and is rich in protein and the nutrients are largely dependent upon eating the ingredients.
 Then, there’s stock, which is made from bones with a bit of meat left on them and is simmered longer (6-8 hours).
 And, that longer simmer allows more healthy minerals and some gelatin to seep into the stock.

 Finally, bone broth is similar to stock, except that it is simmered much longer- usually 24 hours or more!
 This longer simmering period means most of the gelatin, nutrients, amino acids, and minerals seep out of the bones and into the bone broth.
 Thus, why some bone-broth lovers call it ‘nature’s multivitamin.’
 If that sounds like too much work for you, there are plenty of bone broth varieties available on offer from liquid, pastes and bone broth powders.

-For example, we’ve all been told that the calcium milk makes our bones and joints strong!
+For example, we’ve all been told that the calcium milk makes our bones and joints strong.
 But, our bodies actually don’t absorb much of the calcium in milk (only about 30% of it).
-But, if you do have G.I. problems, you can still reap these bone broth benefits because of its easy digestibility.
-And, it may even be MORE beneficial to you, and might help your gut to heal!
+Also, if you have gastro-intestinal problems such as lactose intolerance, you can still reap these bone broth benefits because of its easy gut digestibility.
+And, it may even be more beneficial to you, and assist your gut to heal.

 Shop for immunity boosting products